+If a student inadvertently brings a weapon prohibited by this policy on District property, in a District vehicle, at a District or school-sponsored activity or event, or off District property when such conduct has a reasonable connection to school without intent to use the weapon (excluding a firearm), the student can surrender the weapon to an administrator without facing disciplinary consequences.
+Surrendered weapons will only be returned directly to the student’s parent/caregiver.

+Any student with a firearm at school for any reason will face disciplinary consequences.
+Repeated incidents of a student surrendering a weapon may result in disciplinary consequences.

+All students are encouraged to report to District staff or through Safe2Tell if they are aware that another student has a dangerous weapon on District property, in a District vehicle, at a District or school-sponsored activity or event, or off District property when such conduct has a reasonable connection to school.

+Referral to Law Enforcement

-In accordance with applicable law, District personnel shall refer any student to law enforcement who brings a firearm or other weapon onto District property without authorization of the school or the District.
+District personnel shall refer any student to law enforcement who brings a firearm or other dangerous weapon on District property, in a District vehicle, at a District or school-sponsored activity or event, or off District property when such conduct has a reasonable connection to school, without authorization of the school or the District.

 Adopted by Board: September 1992 Revised by Board: December 1993 Revised by Board to conform with practice: May 22, 1995 Revised by Board: August 14, 1995 Revised by Board: August 12, 1996 Revised by Board: June 22, 1998 Revised by Board: October 11, 2004 Revised by Board: April 22, 2008, effective July 1, 2008 Revised by Board: May 26, 2009, effective July 1, 2009 Revised by Board: March 23, 2010 Revised by Board: June 21, 2011, effective July 1, 2011 Revised by Board: June 12, 2012, effective July 1, 2012 Revised by Board: June 13, 2017, effective July 1, 2017

+Revised by Board:

+Cross References: JKD/JKE - Suspension/Expulsion Of Students JKD/JKE-R - Procedures Regarding Suspension/Expulsion of Students JKDA/JKEA - Grounds for Suspension/Expulsion of Students

-LEGAL REFS: 18 U.S.C.
-921(a)(3) & (4) 20 U.S.C.
-7151 C.R.S.
-18-1-901(3)(e) C.R.S.
-18-12-101 C.R.S.
-18-12-105.5 C.R.S.
-22-32-109.1(1)(c) & (2)(a)(I)(G) C.R.S.
-22-33-102(4) C.R.S.
-22-33-106(1)(d)(I), (1)(f) & (1.5)
+Legal References: 18 U.S.C.
+921(a)(3) & (4) (federal definition of "firearm" and “destructive device) 20 U.S.C.
+7961 (Gun-Free Schools Act) C.R.S.
+18-12-101(1)(b.7) (Colorado definition of “firearm”) C.R.S.
+18-12-105.5 (unlawfully carrying a weapon on school grounds) C.R.S.
+22-32-109.1(1)(c) & (2)(a)(I)(G) (cross-reference to definition of dangerous weapon and policy required as part of safe schools plan) C.R.S.
+22-33-102(4) (definition of dangerous weapon) C.R.S.
+22-33-106(1)(d)(I), (1)(f) & (1.5) (possession of a dangerous weapon grounds for discipline, must adopt policy regarding firearm facsimiles, and mandatory one year expulsion for bringing a firearm on school grounds)

-CROSS REFS: JKD/JKE, Suspension/Expulsion Of Students JKD/JKE-R, Procedures Regarding Suspension/Expulsion of Students JKDA/JKEA, Grounds for Suspension/Expulsion of Students